ultraviolet-1986/linux_software_updater/README.md

 - **APT** (Debian / Ubuntu / Mint or compatible)
 - **DNF** (CentOS 8+ / Fedora / RHEL 8+ or compatible)
 - **EOPKG** (Solus or compatible)
+- **PackageKit** (KDE Neon or compatible)
 - **Pacman** (Arch or compatible)
 - **RPM-OSTree** (Fedora Silverblue or compatible)
 - **XBPS** (Void or compatible)
 - **Zypper** (SLE / openSUSE or compatible)

+#### Regarding PackageKit

+Note that `PackageKit` may also be present on these systems as a secondary package manager and performs the same tasks as their counterpart of `APT` or `DNF` (for example).
+With this in mind, `sysupdate` will attempt to update using `PackageKit` instead to ensure system stability - Operating Systems such as **KDE Neon** will not fetch *all* system updates using `APT` alone and this will eventually break the system and neglect important security updates.

 ### Universal Package Managers